On behalf of the Organizing Committee,

 Since 1965, when the first ILCC was organized at Kent State University, all ILCC meetings have been outstanding events at which the liquid crystal community gets together to present the newest breakthroughs and ideas.
 The 28th ILCC meeting will be an excellent inclusive opportunity to discuss current issues and challenges, to support and appreciate the achievements of early-career researchers and young students.

-The conference site, the Faculty of Sciences of the University of Lisbon, is located in the Campo Grande area of northern Lisbon, less than 2 km from Lisbon Airport, well served by public transport including two metro lines, and within walking distance of many hotels.
+The conference site, the NOVA School of Science & Technology is located in the southern are of Lisbon, 20 km from Lisbon Airport, well served by public transport.

 Lisbon is the capital of Portugal and its largest city.
 The city was founded around 1200 BC by the Phoenicians, who traded from its port and named it